If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 Well, the painful answer is that this ideal profile does not exist.

-Regardless of the candidates' characteristics or background, everything will depend on the current moment of your company, your management profile and the degree of maturity of your process.
+Regardless of the candidates' characteristics or backgrounds, everything will depend on the current state of your company, your management profile, and the maturity of your process.

 Let's do this step by step.